princess-wawa/zen-floating-side-bar/README.md

 # zen-floating-history
-A zen mode for a floating history sidebar on the left side
+A Zen browser mod for a detached history sidebar, so that it appears to float on the left side.